yt8956gh/UERANSIM/README.md

 <img src="https://img.shields.io/badge/License-GPL--3.0-green"/>
 </p>

+# UERANSIM (compatible with free5GC ATSSS feature)

+> **WARNING:** Due to the absence of supporting ATSSS IEs in UERANSIM, we take some checking functions of UERAMSIM away to make it compatible with the free5GC ATSSS feature.
+There could be some workarounds not following 3GPP TS.

 **UERANSIM** <small>(pronounced "ju-i ræn sɪm")</small>, is the open-source state-of-the-art 5G UE and RAN (gNodeB) implementation.
 It can be considered as a 5G mobile phone and a base station in basic terms.
 The project can be used for testing 5G Core Network and studying 5G System.